 The femoral triangle contains some of the major neurovascular structures of the lower limb.
 Its contents (lateral to medial) are:

-- Femoral nerve – Innervates the anterior compartment of the thigh, and provides sensory branches for the leg and foot.
+- Femoral nerve – innervates the anterior compartment of the thigh, and provides sensory branches for the leg and foot.

-- Femoral artery – Responsible for the majority of the arterial supply to the lower limb.
+- Femoral artery – responsible for the majority of the arterial supply to the lower limb.

-- Femoral vein – The great saphenous vein drains into the femoral vein within the triangle.
+- Femoral vein – the great saphenous vein drains into the femoral vein within the triangle.

 The femoral artery, vein and canal are contained within a fascial compartment – known as the femoral sheath.

-Clinical Relevance of the Femoral Triangle
+Clinical Relevance: The Femoral Triangle

 Just inferior to where the femoral artery crosses the inguinal ligament, it can be palpated to measure the femoral pulse.
 The femoral artery crosses exactly midway between the pubic symphysis and anterior superior iliac spine (known as the mid-inguinal point).